chubetho/Bachelor_Thesis/chapters/background.typ

 A bounded context is a defined boundary that separates subdomains within a specific portion of the domain.
 Within each bounded context, a unique ubiquitous language is used, which may differ from the languages employed in other contexts.
 In the example, there are two bounded contexts, both containing a subdomain named "detail," but with distinct purposes: one is used for displaying order details, while the other is for displaying product details.
 Despite these distinctions, relationships can exist between bounded contexts, such as when the order domain requires information from the product domain to process an order.
 These relationships and interactions between different bounded contexts are referred as context mapping.

-Understanding these concepts is essential for applying @ddd to microfrontends.
-Further details on how these concepts are implemented in microfrontends will be discussed in @section_decision_framework.
+Understanding these concepts is essential for applying @ddd to micro frontends.
+Further details on how these concepts are implemented in micro frontends will be discussed in @section_decision_framework.

 #pagebreak(weak: true)